DiegoSalazar/post_it_note_actions/README.md

 ```

 The first argument is the max number of post it notes to print out.
 Depending on how many controller actions your project has you should vary that number so that each Post It Note has a decent amount of actions and lines of code.

-Then, print out the resulting file, which is written to your project root, and cut out the Post Its!.
-Make a column for each of your dev's names.
-Each column can have a "Working" and "Done" sub column to allow other devs to see who is working on which actions in case they get a Post It with overlapping controllers.

 ## Development